heyallnorahere/pancake/README.md

 I also 3D printed the gears inside the modules out of PLA.
 Initially, I was skeptical of how well the gears would hold under torque, but with 100% fill and ABS-infused PLA, they didn't show much wear.

-### Raspberry Pi 4 Model B & raw CAN frames

-Additionally, I wanted to learn how CAN works myself, instead of depending on the vendor libraries supplied for the motor controllers I was working with.
-In order to achieve this, I decided to use the low-level Linux socket CAN API to send CAN frames.

-### ROS

-Because this project uses a Raspberry Pi, I needed some way to communicate with a control system.
-I used ROS (Robot Operating System) on the `jazzy` distro to achieve this.
-However, ROS is not natively supported on any Linux distributions other than Ubuntu.
-I considered installing Ubuntu on the Raspberry Pi that I mounted onto the robot, however Docker seemed like a better choice.
-I could fine-grain the methods in which the robot code could interact with the host system, and I could control for the runtime environment of the project using the shipped Docker container.

-### Cross-compiling

-Single-board computers such as the Raspberry Pi run on ARM architecture.
-This differs from the x86 architecture that most desktop, laptop, and data center machines run on.
-However, because I was developing the project in C++, and ELF binaries cannot run on architectures they were not compiled for, I was forced to cross-compile the ROS project somehow.
-Initially, I emulated the `arm64` architecture during the Docker build via QEMU in a CI/CD workflow.
-However, each build took around 30 minutes due to the compiler overhead introduced with C++ templating, and the proliferation of templates in the ROS C++ client library.

-The more efficient approach I figured out was to segment the Docker build into two stages, `build` and `runtime`.
-The build stage runs on the native architecture of the compilation machine, while the runtime stage runs on the target architecture that the image will be built for.
-The project is cross compiled in the `build` stage using compiler wizardry and [shell scripts](scripts/buildenv.sh).
-After this, the binaries are copied into the runtime stage, and the robot code can run natively on the Raspberry Pi through the Docker hypervisor.

-This part took me a good few days of headache.
-Possibly the best argument for using a pre-built tech stack in robotics.

 ![Robot](photo.png)